approvals/ApprovalTests.Swift/README.md

 - `Approvals.verifyAsJSON` — verify Encodable object converted to JSON
 - `Approvals.verifyQuery` — verify query, also showing query results on failure
 - `Approvals.verifySequence` — verify sequence of changing values

+## How to Use with iOS

+ApprovalTests.Swift runs out-of-the-box for macOS tests.
+But for iOS tests, you need a separate process running on your Mac to watch for diffs.
+Run `iOSApprovalsWatcher.py` from your command line, giving it the path to your test directory.

+## Which File Artifacts to Exclude from Source Control

+You must add any “approved” files to your source control system.
+But “received” files can change with any run and should be ignored.
+For Git, add `*.received.*` to your `.gitignore`.

+If you have iOS tests, you should also add `command.sh` to your `.gitignore`.
+(They are scripts written by the iOS side for the file monitor to execute from the macOS side.)

 ## Getting Started